-As usual, the second section of the report contains comprehensive information regarding the remuneration measures taken in 2017, which are consistent with the remuneration policy announced that year.
+As usual, the second section of the Report contains all information regarding the remuneration measures taken in 2018, which are consistent with the remuneration policy announced that year.

-I hope that our work will be judged positively in the advisory vote you are asked to cast on the first section of the report.
-I would like to thank you in advance for any comments you may wish to make at the Shareholders' Meeting and during any other opportunities for discussion and assure you that In the future, we will continue our strong commitment to ensuring the utmost clarity and transparency.
+I hope that the actions taken will be welcomed and reflected in the advisory vote you are asked to cast on the first section of the Report.
+I would also like to thank you in advance for any comments you may wish to make at the Shareholders' Meetings and in all other discussions.